Godswill-07/Customer-segmentation-Project/README.md

 ### Outcome:
 Enabled **effective marketing** and enhanced resource utilization, improving the ability to personalize campaigns and increase ROI.

+customer segmentation can typically lead to:

+- 20–30% improved ROI on advertising efforts through targeting
+- 10–20% increase in customer interaction and retention
+- Reduction in marketing expense through prevention of irrelevant campaigns

 ## Business Problem

 - Marketing campaigns were mass and generic rather than customer behavior-centered.
 The goal was to identify key groups of customers in order to: